dcos/dcos-e2e/API.md

 `user` specifies the user that the given command will be run for over SSH.

-If `log_output_live` is set to `True`, the output of processes run on the host to create and manage clusters will be logged.
+If `log_output_live` is set to `True`, the output of processes run on the host to create and manage clusters will be logged live.

 To see these logs in `pytest` tests, use the `-s` flag.